Mr-C4T/lerobotdepot/README.md

 ## [max-titov/finger-tracker](https://github.com/max-titov/finger-tracker)

 Hardware that attaches to the back of your hand and fingertips that tracks 16 degrees of freedom.
+Compatible with [HOPEJr hands](#therobotstudiohopejr).

 <img src="media/finger_tracker.png" width="500">